-PVC damage on coins is the result of improperly storing coins in soft plastic flips.
-The PVC chemical in the flips interacts with the metal of the coin, creating a slightly acidic reaction, which causes residual deposits to appear on the coin's surface.
-Copper coins are most vulnerable to PVC damage, followed by silver, and then gold and platinum.
+PVC damage on coins results from improperly storing coins in soft plastic flips or other plastic coin holders containing PVC.
+The PVC chemical in the flips interacts with the coin's metal, creating a slightly acidic reaction, which causes residual deposits to appear on the coin's surface.
+Copper coins are most vulnerable to PVC damage, followed by silver, gold, and platinum.

 PVC residue has a distinctive smell, sort of like the smell you get when you open a cheap plastic toy.
 In mild cases of PVC contamination, you might not be able to detect the smell, but if you ever smell PVC after removing a coin from a soft plastic flip, even though you don't see contamination on the coin, you should treat the coin for PVC damage anyway as a precaution.